Permission and Attribution

 Providing images at the proper resolution is important for them to look crisp and not pixelated.
 We can always make an image smaller, but a degradation in quality is seen when enlarging.
 You will not know how large a photo or logo will be used and you may not be able to check the resolution yourself.
 That’s OK.
 If you plan to send photos to your designer, obtain the highest resolution photos possible.
 The designer will let you know if there is an issue with the resolution.

 - Photos and other types of raster (pixel-based) images should be a minimum of 300 ppi at the actual size at which they will be printed.
-You may refer to our image size calculator.

 - Logos and illustrations are best provided as a vector EPS or an Adobe Illustrator file.
 Both formats are resolution independent and able to be scaled to any size without sacrificing resolution.